COVID-19 Vaccination Information

 A summary of what patients can expect as COVID-19 precautions remain in effect:

-- Reconfigured waiting areas to allow for proper social distancing
+- Reconfigured waiting areas to allow for social distancing

 - Mandatory use of masks or face coverings for everyone